kinow/autosubmit/docs/source/installation.rst

 - Pre-requisties: These packages (bash, python2, sqlite3, git-scm > 1.8.2, subversion) must be available at local host machine.
 These packages (argparse, dateutil, pyparsing, numpy, pydotplus, matplotlib, paramiko) must be available for python runtime.

-**The host machine has to be able to access HPC's/Clusters via password-less ssh.**
+.. important:: The host machine has to be able to access HPC's/Clusters via password-less ssh.

 To install autosubmit just execute:
 ::